bo-rc/cs241/OS-Three-Easy-Pieces.md

 efficient deadlock-free implementation of multi-lock acquisition.

-***Hold-and-wait***: can be avoided by acquiring all locks at once, atomically. this could be achieved as follows:
+***Hold-and-wait***: can be avoided by acquiring all locks at once, atomically.
+This could be achieved as follows:
 ```c
 lock(prevention); // guard for atomicity
 lock(L1);